 And to say I haven't become a writer would be not giving myself enough credit.
 I did finally write my first novel.
 I was a journalist and columnist for my university's daily newspaper and I ran a successful humor (okay, snark) blog.
 I once even toyed with my memoir.
-(Because, you know, the world was just dying to hear about my 28 relatively unremarkable years on Earth.)
+(Because why deprive the world of hearing about my 28 relatively unremarkable years on Earth?)

 I'm also the person my coworkers call on to review a report or help draft a tricky email.
 I'm the one my family calls when they need help with an essay or a resume.
 Some might say I have a way with words.
 Some (my mother) might say I'm a bullshitter, just like my dad.
 I say, art is art.
 It comes in many forms.

 So how did I get from writing as a side hobby to getting serious about doing the damn thing?
 (The damn thing being writing my first novel.)